Ali MacGraw: Early life

-MacGraw was born in Pound Ridge, New York, the daughter of commercial artists Frances (née Klein) and Richard MacGraw.
-She has one brother, Dick, an artist.
-Her mother was Hungarian Jewish, the daughter of emigrants from Budapest, Hungary, while her father had Scottish ancestry.
-MacGraw's mother chose not to disclose her ancestry to Ali's father, instead professing ignorance about it.
+MacGraw was born on April 1, 1939.
+She is the daughter of Frances and Richard MacGraw.
+She has one brother, Dick, an artist, and grew up in the suburb of Pound Ridge, New York.
+MacGraw's mother chose not to disclose her Jewish ancestry to Ali's father, instead professing ignorance about it.
 "I think Daddy was bigoted," MacGraw has said.

 Her mother was considered a "pioneer" as an artist, who had taught in Paris before settling in Greenwich Village.
 Her parents married when her mother was nearing 35: "My gorgeous father: a combination of Tyrone Power and a mystery, a brilliant artist and a brain beyond brains."
 He was born in New Jersey with his childhood spent in an orphanage.
-He ran away to sea when he was 16 and studied art in Munich.
+He ran away to sea when he was 16, studied art in Munich and built a career as a commercial artist.
 MacGraw adds, "Daddy was frightened and really, really angry.
 He never forgave his real parents for giving him up."
 As an adult, he constantly suppressed the rage he built up against his parents.
 She described her father as "violent".

 MacGraw attended Rosemary Hall in Greenwich, Connecticut and graduated from Wellesley College in Wellesley, Massachusetts in 1960.